predatorx7/snake_code/CONTRIBUTING.md

 1. Collaborators, please follow [Effective Dart](https://dart.dev/guides/language/effective-dart)'s guidelines when coding in dart.
 1. As explained above, **Make or Solve** [issues here](https://github.com/predatorx7/source-code-editor/issues) to find what to contribute, request features or report problems.
-1. Start commit with `close, closes, closed, fix, fixes, fixed, resolve, resolve, or resolved` followed by issue number, for example as `close #2`, when you've fixed an issue.
+1. Start commit with `close, closes, closed, fix, fixes, fixed, resolve, or resolved` followed by issue number, for example as `close #2`, when you've fixed an issue.
 This will close the respective issue when the branch is merged with branch `master`
 1. Try keeping `master` branch most stable

 #### Your First Code Contribution